Banner Image

 Conclusion: A Symbiotic Partnership

 Online reputation management (ORM) and consumer public relations (CPR) are two sides of the same coin.
-ORM equips one to monitor and mold a narrative in the digital world, while CPR endows it with an art and passion.
-Consumers want authenticity and connection in this era, and hence businesses cannot afford to rely on either.
+ORM equips one to monitor and mold a narrative in the digital world, while CPR endows it with art and passion.
+Consumers want authenticity and connection in this era, and hence, businesses cannot afford to rely on either.
 Brands that will flourish are the ones that will begin seeing reputation not as a PR problem to be solved but as a relationship to be cultivated—one tweet, one review, one story at a time.
 When ORM finds its heart in CPR, reputations are built that do more than resist the ebbs and tides of the digital storm—they shine.